mrpozzi/polso/README.md

 polso
 =====

-Tools for scraping Twitter/Facebook/WWW

-# AMIS Scraper

-This package contains tools for scraping data from
+## Description

+The folder is now devided in two subfolders:

+* blog
+* twitter

+In the `blog` folder the AmisScraper is performed, using as spiders:
    * bloomberg.com
    * nogger-noggersblog.blogspot.it
    * world-grain.com
    * euractiv.com
    * agrimoney.com

-in orrder to construct a crisis prediction model based on a sentiment index.
+In the `twitter` folder a scraper based on aabbassian's followers is performed

 ## Getting Started